XDougSa/Engenharia-de-Software-MVC/README.md

 ## Abstract

-This software engineering mini-course aims to support learning all the tools needed to create a small application that will cover the concepts of HTML, CSS, JavaScript, PHP, SQL, and MVC in twelve classes.
+This software engineering mini-course aims to support learning software engeneering in the computer science course.
+Here we will watch all the tools needed to create a small application that will cover the concepts of HTML, CSS, JavaScript, PHP, SQL, and MVC in twelve classes.
 Throughout this course, all the tools mentioned above will be covered, explaining some points that will be useful to each person's learning.
 Finally, those who complete it will be better able to create applications with the MVC architecture.